scott-knight/linux-on-windows-11/install-debian.md

 <br/>

-3. In the nano editor, copy the following:
+3. In the nano editor (or use vim, either way), copy the following:

 ```txt
 [boot]